DinuGeorge0019/Johnson-algorithm/README.md

 This algorithm is used to find all pair shortest path problem from a given weighted graph.

+The graph is represented using an adjacency list. (u, v, w)

 Using Bellman-Ford's algorithm for reweighting the edges it can detect negeative weight cycles.

 Works for negative weighted edges .